uber/needle/API.md

 # Bootstrap Root

-Since the root of a DI tree does not have a parent component, we bootstrap the root scope using the special `NeedleFoundation.RootComponent` class
+Since the root of a DI tree does not have a parent component, we bootstrap the root scope using the special `BootstrapComponent` class
 ```swift
 let rootComponent = RootComponent()